HassanAlsayed/RE-STORE/README.md

-E-commerce using .net for backend and react.js for frontend
+E-commerce website using .net for backend and react.js for frontend